realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 distinguished _start symbol_, that produces the token sequence in question.

-We'll start describing the JSON grammar by declaring the start-symbol to be the non-terminal symbol `prog`, and by declaring that when parsed, a `prog` value should be converted into an OCaml value of type `Json.value option`.
+We'll start describing the JSON grammar by declaring the start symbol to be the non-terminal symbol `prog`, and by declaring that when parsed, a `prog` value should be converted into an OCaml value of type `Json.value option`.
 We then end the declaration section of the